-As of December 31, 2022, the aggregate principal amount of our convertible senior notes due 2026 ("Convertible Notes") was \$225.5 million, excluding debt discount of \$3.9 million (See Note 10).
-The Convertible Notes mature on May 15, 2026, unless converted, redeemed or repurchased in accordance with their terms prior to such date.
+As of December 31, 2023, the aggregate principal amount of our convertible senior notes ("Convertible Notes") was \$225.5 million, excluding debt discount of \$2.8 million (See Note 10).

-During 2004, we established a letter of credit with Deutsche Bank as security for our Düsseldorf Lease in the amount of $\in 0.2$ million (Euros).
-The letter of credit remained outstanding through December 31, 2022 and is collateralized by a certificate of deposit for $\in 0.2$ million, which has been included in restricted cash in the consolidated balance sheets as of December 31, 2022 and 2021.
+During 2004, we established a letter of credit with Deutsche Bank as security for our Düsseldorf lease in the amount of $\in 0.2$ million (Euros).
+The letter of credit remained outstanding through December 30, 2023 and was collateralized by a certificate of deposit for $\in 0.2$ million, which has been included in restricted cash in the consolidated balance sheets as of December 31, 2023 and 2022.

 In conjunction with our agreement with Symphony Dynamo, Inc. and Symphony Dynamo Holdings LLC ("Holdings") in November 2009, we agreed to make contingent cash payments to Holdings equal to 50% of the first \$50 million from any upfront, pre-commercialization milestone or similar payments received by us from any agreement with any third party with respect to the development and/or commercialization of cancer and hepatitis C therapies originally licensed to Symphony Dynamo, Inc., including our immune-oncology compound, SD-101.
 In July 2020, we sold assets related to SD-101 to Surefire Medical, Inc. d/b/a TriSalus Life Sciences ("TriSalus").
 We paid \$2.5 million to Holdings in August 2020.
-In each of the years ended December 31, 2022 and 2021, we received \$1.0 million from TriSalus because it met a precommercialization milestone.
-We recorded the proceeds as gain on sale of assets in our consolidated statements of operations in the years ended December 31, 2022 and 2021.
-We also paid Holdings \$0.5 million in each of years ended December 31, 2022 and 2021.
-We included such payments in selling, general and administrative expenses in our consolidated statements of operations.
-No liability has been recorded under this agreement as of December 31, 2022.
+In each of September 2021, May 2022 and September 2023, we received \$1.0 million from TriSalus because it met precommercialization milestones.
+We recorded the proceeds as gain on sale of assets in our consolidated statements of operations.
+We paid Holdings \$0.5 million in each of September 2021, May 2022 and October 2023.
+We included the payments in selling, general and administrative expenses in our consolidated statements of operations.